 Treating an addiction always starts with a detoxification process.
-At Best Drug Rehabilitation, a medically supervised detox program is the first step of treating addiction to any substance.
+Why detox?
+Because a medically supervised detox program is the first step in treating addiction to any substance.
 Removing the substance from the body and providing enough time to eliminate the toxins is a necessary part of overcoming addiction.
 Learning the process of detoxification will make it easier to understand the benefits of eliminating drugs from the system before treatment begins.

 Before it is possible to fully understand the benefits of detox programs, it is important to understand the basics of the process.
 Detoxification is a process that removes the addictive substance from the body and stabilizes the individual before starting the treatment plan.